wollscheidlab/MOAgent/README.md

 #### General notes:
 1. General help about VirtualBox (e.g. how to mount local drives to MOAgent) you can find in the [UserManual](http://download.virtualbox.org/virtualbox/UserManual.pdf)
-2. We recommend to access your data using [FileZilla](https://wiki.filezilla-project.org/Documentation), ssh (scp, sftp) and if necessary the VPN functionality within the VM in combination with the file browser.
+2. We recommend accessing your data using [FileZilla](https://wiki.filezilla-project.org/Documentation), ssh (scp, sftp) and if necessary the VPN functionality within the VM in combination with the file browser.
 3. Have fun and please leave a star if you find this repo helpful!